Peru at the 2020 Summer Olympics: Swimming

-Peru received a universality invitation from FINA to send two top-ranked swimmers (one per gender) in their respective individual events to the Olympics, based on the FINA Points System of June 28, 2021.
+Peru received a universal invitation from FINA to send two top-ranked swimmers (one per gender) in their respective individual events to the Olympics, based on the FINA Points System of June 28, 2021.

 Tennis

-Peru entered one tennis player into the Olympic tournament for the first time since Athens 2004.
+Peru entered one tennis player into the Olympic tournament for the first time since the 2004 Athens.
 Following the late withdrawals of several tennis players, Juan Pablo Varillas (world no. 133) accepted a spare berth previously allocated by one of the original top 56 entrants to compete in the men's singles based on the ATP Entry Rankings of June 14, 2021.

 Weightlifting

 Peru entered one male weightlifter into the Olympic competition.
 Marcos Rojas accepted a spare berth unused by the Tripartite Commission as the next highest-ranked weightlifter vying for qualification in the men's 61 kg category based on the IWF Absolute World Rankings.

 Wrestling

-Peru qualified one wrestler for the men's freestyle 86 kg into the Olympic competition, by progressing to the top two finals at the 2020 Pan American Qualification Tournament in Ottawa, Canada.
+Peru qualified one wrestler for the men's freestyle 86 kg division in the Olympic competition by progressing to the top two finals at the 2020 Pan American Qualification Tournament in Ottawa, Canada.